jthack/hydeout/_posts/2022-12-02-hacking-on-a-plane.md

 ## Disclosure details

-I looked around for a security contact at GoGo without much luck.
-Eventually I was pointed to the Airline ISAC.
+I looked around for a security contact with the vendor without much luck.
+Eventually I was pointed to the Aviation ISAC.
 They were super helpful.
 Since I found the bugs while on a flight, they sent me a contact at that airline.
 Even though it was third-party, the airline worked with me to get it fixed.
 With their superb help, this was the timeline:

 -  Monday (November 21st) the airline was made aware of the issue and immediately proceeded to escalate and contact the appropriate groups for validation and remediation.
 -  Tuesday (November 22nd) the impacted third-party was formally debriefed, proceeded to confirm the validity of the findings, and began immediately working on a resolution.